 In the 80s a lot of guys started using quarter scale servos in their giant aircraft, which were a new thing at the time.
 For pattern planes and super high performance aircraft the manufacturers offered fancy servos with quicker response times and more torque than a standard servo.
 Also metal gears became available.
 Some folks started using 5 cell receiver batteries producing 6 volts, for even more torque and faster response.
 The disadvantage of higher voltage of course is faster current drain and reduced battery duration.
 But the question is about components being good enough, and the answer is that a lot of equipment came on the market to provide higher performance than standard batteries and servos.

 Please do not assume, as many have, that I am telling you to use standard servos, 20 year old transmitters, nickel batteries, etc, because that’s what I do.
 That’s not what I’m saying at all.
 I am only trying to answer the question “Is this servo, battery, radio or engine good enough?”
 The reason I’m telling you how I do it is because it answers the question.
-I’m a cheapskate, I use cheap gear, and it always works.
-So I’m assuming it will for you as well.
-If you want to use metal gears, cutting edge battery technology, digital servos (which draw current like nobody’s business), computer radios, high torque servos, etc, go for it.
+I’m a cheapskate, I use cheap standard gear and it always works, thus providing a bench mark for beginners.
+If you want to use metal geared servos, cutting edge battery technology, digital servos (which draw current like nobody’s business), computer radios, high torque servos, etc, go for it.
 Just remember that you will have to match one fancy component to another, such as a high capacity battery to feed your hungry digital servos.
 Or you’ll have to look up the torque specs on your super miniature servos.
 It’s a hobby, so have fun.
 But that’s not exactly what I’m talking about.
 If you’re building a normal, average airplane, and you’re wondering if your gear is good enough, don’t worry.
 For a standard plane, standard equipment is good enough.
 Just look at the photos in the old magazines from the 60s and 70s if you don’t believe me.